Cousin prime: Properties

 which has 20008 digits.
 In fact, this is part of a prime triple since p is also a twin prime (because p − 2 is also a proven prime).

-As of December 2024, the largest-known pair of cousin primes was found by S. Batalov and has 51,934 digits.
+As of December 2024, the largest-known pair of cousin primes was found by S. Batalov and has 86,138 digits.
 The primes are:

-It follows from the first Hardy–Littlewood conjecture that cousin primes have the same asymptotic density as twin primes.
+If the first Hardy–Littlewood conjecture holds, then cousin primes have the same asymptotic density as twin primes.
 An analogue of Brun's constant for twin primes can be defined for cousin primes, called Brun's constant for cousin primes, with the initial term (3, 7) omitted, by the convergent sum: